ghc-proposals/ghc-proposals/proposals/0000-extension-lifecycle-framework.md

 These transitions are explicitly excluded:
  * `Stable` -> (does not exist)
  * `Legacy` -> (does not exist)
+ * `Experimental` -> (does not exist)

 This is a small restriction, such that `Stable` or `Legacy` extensions require a deprecation cycle prior to removal.

-The following transitions are possible but left at the discretion of implementors as to be included or not:
+The following transitions are possible but left at the discretion of implementors as to be used or not:

  * (does not exist) -> `Deprecated`
  * (does not exist) -> `Legacy`
  * (does not exist) -> `Stable`
- * `Experimental` -> (does not exist)
  * `Stable` -> `Experimental`
  * `Legacy` -> `Experimental`
  * `Legacy` -> `Stable`